top of page

 HANDBELL MUSIC

-CHOIR CLINICIAN - LIVIA LIGA
+HANDBELL CLINICIAN - LIVIA LIGA

 Livia Liga is the type of person whose nobility of soul is best expressed through music.
 She was born in the country of Romania, but is living in the United States with her family for the